HatchGameEngine/HatchGameEngine/docs/main/manual/scripting/functions.md

 ```
 ### Optional arguments

-An **optional argument** is a function argument with a default value that gets used in the case a value ins't specified in the function call.
+An **optional argument** is a function argument with a default value that gets used in the case a value isn't specified in the function call.
 You can declare an optional argument by using the `=` sign after the argument name.
 Optional arguments can only be declared after the required arguments.

 ```java
 event countToNumberInSteps(max, steps = 1) {